adslbarxatov/DPModule/README.md

 ## Changes

 - User now always independently selects the necessary packages in any convenient location and quantity.
 To do this, a corresponding dialog box will be displayed at startup.
+- Tray icon displayed when starting the app supports all functions related to updating the package being processed and the module itself, by right-clicking.
 - Application can now download deployment packages from our repository.
-To do this, app must be launched with the ```-p``` key, or there must be no previously downloaded packages in the same directory with DPModule.
+To do this, there must be no previously downloaded packages in the same directory with DPModule.
+Function may be started from tray context menu.
-- Choice of the interface language, as before, is available at the first start and at start with the ```-l``` key.
+- Choice of the interface language is available at the first start and in tray context menu.
+- If you want to restore the installation path for a package, you can do this from tray context menu.
 - Russian-language package descriptions of the ```.dp9``` version will not be available; English texts will be displayed instead.
-- As before, app can be launched with the key ```-r``` if you want to restore the installation path for a package.
-- Tray icon displayed when starting the app supports all functions related to updating the package being processed and the module itself, by right-clicking.
 - Old versions of installation packages (```.dpp```, ```.dpm```, ```.dpu```, ```.dpx```) are no longer supported.